vyos/vyos-documentation/docs/configexamples/wan-load-balancing.rst

 Example 4: Failover based on rule order - priority traffic
 ----------------------------------------------------------

-A rule order for prioritizing traffic is useful in scenarios where the secondary link has a lower speed and should only carry high priority traffic.
-It is assumed for this example that eth1 is connected to a slower connection than eth0 and should prioritize VoIP traffic.

 Overview
 ^^^^^^^^
 A rule order for prioritizing traffic is useful in scenarios where the